Dyson Gen5 Detect vs. V15 Detect

 Again, it’s very close, but the edge goes to the V15 since it picked up more surface dirt (100% vs. 99.9%).

-The Gen5 and V15 got 100% in the deep cleaning tests and were excellent at cleaning embedded sand, even in the auto setting.
+The Gen5 and V15 achieved 100% in the deep cleaning tests and performed excellently in cleaning embedded sand, even in the auto setting.

-However, the Gen5 Detect wasn’t perfect, getting 100% in two tests and 99.1% in the other, which is pretty darn good for a cordless vacuum.
+However, the Gen5 Detect wasn’t perfect, achieving 100% in two tests and 99.1% in the other, which is quite impressive for a cordless vacuum.

 Hair Wrap [on Carpet]